3029 Spirit Lake Hwy, Castle Rock, WA 98611

 The center is closed for the following holidays:

-The Forest Learning Center, operated by Weyerhaeuser is located at milepost 37.
+Located at milepost 37 is the Forest Learning Center operated by Weyerhaeuser.
 For additional information, visit Weyerhaeuser’s Mount St. Helens webpage.

-The Science and Learning Center, operated by the Mount St. Helens Institute, is at milepost 43.
+Mount St. Helens Institute operates The Science and Learning Center at milepost 43.
 For additional information, visit The Science and Learning Center’s webpage.

 Connected by a short pedestrian tunnel is Seaquest State Park.
 Reserve a campsite, group camp or yurt to enjoy more of the area.